What Is a Nurse Practitioner?

 Nursing is an in-demand profession because of shortages across the country, and one of the fastest-growing nursing-related careers is for family nurse practitioner (NP).

 According to U.S. News and World Report, a nurse practitioner is the fifth-best healthcare occupation.
 The reasons for this high ranking include an array of job opportunities, high job satisfaction and good salaries.
 Also, the U.S. Bureau of Labor Statistics projects that there will be job growth for nurse practitioners in the next 10 years.
+Learn more about how much money a FNP can make by state.
+Your average salary will depend largely on the state in which you practice, your level of experience and what medical setting you work in.

 Family nurse practitioners work in a variety of settings including hospitals, clinics, primary care offices, urgent care centers and retail health clinics.
 With a master’s degree, nurse practitioners can also teach at the undergraduate nursing level.
 Those who attain a doctorate degree can teach at the graduate level.